tonym128/tonym128.github.io/_posts/2019-04-21-building-your-own-game-console.markdown

-_It does some basic trig and multiplication and division, it's all done in mind with the ESP8266, but it does work cross platform._
+_It does some basic trig and multiplication and division, its all done in mind with the ESP8266, but it does work cross platform._